Special offer

 Types of employers

-There are different types of employer, but only two ways of classifying the type of employer you are.
+This section outlines the types of employers and how they are classified.
+There are different types but only two ways of classifying the type of employer you are.
 These include using the structure of your company and its size.
 Depending on your organisation’s structure, you could fall under any of the following categories of employers:

 Public

-This includes services funded by the state and some of the UK’s biggest employers.
+This includes services funded by the state and some of the UK’s biggest employers, which are typically part of the government or government-funded organisations.
 Examples are the National Healthcare Service (NHS), the police and the civil service.

 Private